-Pregnancy is an extremely personal time, and when it comes to caregivers, there are many options.
+Pregnancy is an intensely personal time, and when it comes to caregivers, there are many options.
 I’ve decided to go with Wendy, a woman from my work.
-Some people may balk at the idea of outsourcing my prenatal care from a licensed OBGYN or midwife to a woman I barely know who mainly processes our company payroll.
-Still, Wendy seemed to really know what she was talking about when she found out I was pregnant.
+Some people may balk at the idea of outsourcing my prenatal care from a licensed OB-GYN or midwife to a woman I barely know who mainly processes our company payroll.
+Still, Wendy seemed to really understand what she was talking about when she found out I was pregnant.
 So I decided to go with her.

-It all started when Wendy saw me drinking a mug of hot coffee shortly after I announced my pregnancy at 12 weeks.
+It all started when Wendy saw me drinking a mug of hot coffee shortly after I announced my pregnancy at twelve weeks.
 “Caffeine?”
-Wendy asked, “Are you sure that’s good for the baby?”
-That’s when it hit me: my doctor had said a little bit of coffee was nothing to worry about, but Wendy, who never attended medical school but did attend a conference in Reno last year on employee relations, seemed to know even more than my OBGYN about pregnancy.
+Wendy asked.
+“Are you sure that’s good for the baby?”
+That’s when it hit me: my doctor had said a little bit of coffee was nothing to worry about, but Wendy, who never attended medical school but did attend a conference in Reno last year on employee relations, seemed to know even more than my OB-GYN about pregnancy.

 I didn’t transfer my medical care to Wendy right away.
-It wasn’t until two weeks later when she saw me eating a tuna fish sandwich and asked if I knew how much mercury could be in fish, then told me that she would never have eaten tuna when she was pregnant, that I decided to let Wendy be in charge of my pregnancy.
+It wasn’t until two weeks later, when she saw me eating a tuna fish sandwich and asked if I knew how much mercury could be in fish, then told me she never ate tuna when she was pregnant, that I decided to let Wendy be in charge of my pregnancy.

-Wendy can’t legally give me ultrasounds, use a fetal doppler to check my baby’s heart rate, or have access to my medical history, but she always knows exactly what I need.
+Wendy can’t legally give me ultrasounds, use a fetal Doppler to check my baby’s heart rate, or have access to my medical history, but she always knows exactly what I need.
 Like when she told me it was irresponsible to dye my hair while pregnant or take a warm bath.
 My doctor said those things were safe to do, but Wendy said she “wasn’t so sure about that,” so I stopped.
-Most importantly, she explained the reason it took me so long to get pregnant in the first place was because I “looked really stressed.”
+Most importantly, she explained that it had taken me so long to get pregnant because I had “looked really stressed.”
 I ended up conceiving via IVF, but that was before I was in Wendy’s care.
 Next time, I’ll try to breathe deeply instead.

-I was amazed that, without an ultrasound, Wendy was able to determine the sex of my unborn baby.
+I was amazed that, without an ultrasound, Wendy could determine the sex of my unborn baby.
 As soon as she saw acne forming around my jawline, she knew I was having a girl.
-“They steal your prettiness,” she explained and diagnosed me as “ugly now.”
-I’d have never known!
+“They steal your prettiness,” she explained, and diagnosed me as “ugly now.”
+I’d never have known!

-I can rest assured thanks to Wendy’s care that I will deliver naturally, without a C-section.
-Wendy says that I am “lucky to be born with hefty birthing hips,” which should make for a smooth labor.
-A few weeks later, she told me that I “must be giving birth to a linebacker” because I’ve gained so much weight.
-Typically, I’d be concerned, but coming from Wendy, I feel confident in knowing that my massive hips will help with the birth of my massive baby.
+I can rest assured that, thanks to Wendy’s care, I will deliver naturally, without a C-section.
+Wendy says I am “lucky to be born with hefty birthing hips,” which should make for a smooth labor.
+A few weeks later, she told me I “must be giving birth to a linebacker” because I’d gained so much weight.
+Typically, I’d be concerned, but coming from Wendy, I feel confident knowing that my massive hips will help with the birth of my massive baby.